 The RCOE PASC Program is grounded in the California Administrator Performance Expectations which describes what new administrators must know and be able to do as they become principals for the first time.
 It also features the integration of a world-class leadership model, Kouzes’ and Posner’s Five Practices of Exemplary Leadership, throughout the course work.
 The Five Practices help educational leaders build credibility through Modeling the Way, Inspiring a Shared Vision, Challenging the Process, Enabling Others to Act, and Encouraging the Heart.
 Though leadership will be studied from many perspectives, Kouzes’ and Posner’s model will provide a common language for understanding leadership development across the county.

 Our program has a strong emphasis on ethics and equity, embedding the Model Code of Ethics for Educators into each course, and focusing on equity in every aspect of the administrator’s role.
-New to our program this year, the program will also feature the Leading Edge Certification for Administrators, which means you leave the program with an extra certification that will serve you well in an increasingly technological work environment.

 Another feature of the program is that it will be delivered using a hybrid model, blending face-to-face instruction with online learning.
-Candidates will meet one Saturday a month for 16 months, and then engage in online learning and assignments during the months between classes.
+Candidates will meet one Saturday a month or two weeknights for 16 months, and then engage in online learning and assignments during the months between classes.
 The bulk of the fieldwork for the program is the completion of the newly required California Administrator Performance Assessment (CalAPA).
 The CalAPA is composed of three Leadership Cycles that provide candidates experience in analyzing data to inform school improvement and promote equity, facilitating communities of practice, and supporting teacher growth.

 Program staff members have served on the CalAPA Design Team and scored CalAPA submissions during the pilot and field test phases of the rollout.
 The program participated in the field test during 2017-2018 as well, meaning the instructors have already begun the process of refining their support for candidates in completing the assessment.
 We are well prepared to help candidates pass the assessment to earn the Preliminary Administrative Services Credential.